-Mr. Santra has been listed as a leading lawyer in the following publications: Chambers Asia Pacific and Chambers Global in the field of Energy & Natural Resources; Asian Legal Business, the Singapore Legal Who’s Who, in the field of Finance; Asia Pacific Legal 500 in the fields of Banking and Finance, Project Finance and Corporate/ M&A; IFLR1000 in the fields of Banking, Energy and Infrastructure and Project Finance; and Best Lawyers in the fields of Banking and Finance, Energy Law and Finance Law; and Global Restructuring Review 100 in the field of Restructurings and Insolvencies.
+Mr. Santra has been listed as a leading lawyer in the following publications: Chambers Asia Pacific and Chambers Global in the field of Energy & Natural Resources; Asian Legal Business, the Singapore Legal Who’s Who, in the field of Finance; Asia Pacific Legal 500 in the fields of Banking and Finance, Project Finance and Corporate/ M&A; IFLR1000 in the fields of Banking, Energy and Infrastructure and Project Finance; Best Lawyers in the fields of Banking and Finance, Energy Law and Finance Law; and Global Restructuring Review 100 in the field of Restructurings and Insolvencies.
 In addition, he is a regular speaker on the Asian conference circuit and sits on the committees of several trade and industry organizations.

 Prior to joining Gibson Dunn, Mr. Santra worked with Freshfields Bruckhaus Deringer in their London (1996-2000) and Singapore (2000-2001) offices and with Jones Day in their Singapore office (2001-2008).
 He also served with the British Army.